carlst99/UVOCBot/README.md

 Provides various functions to assist with the experience of the UVOC outfit Discord server.
 Current features include:

-- Tweet relaying - Posts tweets from Twitter users into Discord channel
+- Tweet relaying - Posts tweets from Twitter users into a Discord channel
+- Reaction-based role assignment
+- Bulk voice channel movement
+- Temporary group creation (for use with movement commands)
 - Random team generation
-- Reaction-based role assignment
 - PlanetSide 2 server population and status querying
 - Various other features, such as coinflips and bonking people :smirk:

 To my knowledge, there isn't a publicly hosted instance of UVOCBot available.
-Hence, you'll have to host your own, or find someone kind enough to do it for you.
+Hence if you'd like to use it in your own server, you'll have to host your own, or find someone kind enough to do it for you.
 See [Setup](#Setup) for more info.

 # Setup for Hosting